abhimaitrey/cloudqna/Azure Architecture.md

 Ans.

-### What is Federated credeentials in Azure App Registration>> Certificates & Secrets?
+### What is Federated credentials in Azure App Registration>> Certificates & Secrets?

 Ans.
 Using workload identity federation allows you to access Azure Active Directory protected resources without needing to manage secrets for supported scenarios.
 The supported scenarios examples:

 GitHub Actions

 Workloads running in Kubernetes

 Workloads running in compute platforms outside of Azure